-4 Black Army officers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows
+4 Black Army soldiers are harassed at IHOP by a White woman in ‘racially charged’ incident, video purportedly shows

 “Ma’am, please walk away,” Jeffers responded.

 But instead of walking away, she proceeded to sit down next to Jeffers in their booth.
-Three of the officers started to leave, but stopped when they realized the woman had blocked Jeffers.
-“I can’t leave Jeffers,” said one of the officers in the video.
+Three of the soldiers started to leave, but stopped when they realized the woman had blocked Jeffers.
+“I can’t leave, Jeffers,” said one of the troops in the video.

 When the woman did not allow Jeffers to exit the restaurant, another customer attempted to intervene.
 The White man, purportedly an Air Force veteran, asked the woman to leave, according to video.